 Roman ruins of Herculaneum

-Unlike Pompeii, you can get a lot closer to the mosaics and frescoes and walk into what were once houses.
+Unlike Pompeii, you can get closer to the mosaics and frescoes and walk into what were once houses.
 Overlooking the site is modern-day Herculaneum, which makes you wonder how those living above it feel about their own mortality.
-Parts of the ancient city remain under the existing one, but what has been uncovered is definitely worth visiting.
+Parts of the ancient city remain under the existing one, but what has been uncovered is worth visiting.

 Scavi di Stabia (Stabiae)